Graphical Rules Editor

 Drag and drop items from the class list – you can drag an item from the class list and drop it on the rules.
 If you drag and drop either a method or a field, DashO will add the new rule to a pre-existing class rule or create one if needed.

-Using the buttons – You can click the new buttons to the right of the rules list to create a new entry.
-A new rule will be created with a dummy name that you can edit.
+Using the buttons – You can click the New buttons to the right of the rules list to create a new entry.

 The basic parts of a rule can be modified directly in the editor.
 The name of any item and the signature or methods can be changed by using the text field immediately below the rules list.
 Specialized editors may also provide for direct editing of their values.